 The statistics was published for the first time in 2006.

 The monthly, quarterly and annual Building Statistics measures the number of dwelling permits given, the number of dwellings started and the number of completed dwellings.
-This statistics does however not include the number of dwellings that have been demolished, burned down or for some other reason does no longer exist.
-Nor does it include changes in the dwelling-stock because of renovation and changed use (for instance new dwellings added because of non-residential buildings being converted).
+This statistics also include the number of dwellings that have been demolished, burned down or for some other reason does no longer exist.
+It also includes dwellings that are built as a consequence of remodeling of existing buildings.

 Difference in the dwelling-stock from one period to another can in principle be explained as follows: